Jeremy-Neville/Weka-LGBM/README.md

 ![LGBMPROTO](https://user-images.githubusercontent.com/49813790/124766522-019f9c00-df05-11eb-87c3-10b98d736c36.PNG)

-As shown above, since you are not utilizing any parameters / Arguments, you do not need to do anything except indicate to Weka that the pyscript you want to utilize is the LGBM Prototype PyScript.
+As shown above, since you are not utilizing any parameters / Arguments, you do not need to do anything except indicating to Weka that the py script you want to utilize is the LGBM Prototype PyScript.

 ## LGBM ProtoType Results
-As you can see, what is shown below are the results from running the prototype with a 10 fold cross validation.
+As you can see, what is shown below are the results from running the prototype with a 10 fold cross-validation.
 These results however are not final due to the fact I am far from fully understanding how to acquire the best results utilizing parameters and utilizing said parameters in Weka, especially if there is more than one parameter.

 > === Classifier model (full training set) ===